Radhach9027/NetworkClient/README.md

  * Need to address comments for required code snippets.
  * Need to create a client side server for real time issues.

+---
+**NOTE**

+THE SAMPLE API'S WE'R CONSUMING MIGHT NOT WORK FOR YOU, TEST IT USING THE WORKING API'S.
+---

 ### Open to contributors, Please follow Feature Branching Strategy and raise PR's.